kleinejan/ha-trmnl-sensor-blaster/CONTRIBUTING.md

-# Contributing to TRMNL Sensor Push
+# Contributing to TRMNL Sensor Blaster

-Thank you for your interest in contributing to the TRMNL Sensor Push integration for Home Assistant!
+Thank you for your interest in contributing to the TRMNL Sensor Blaster integration for Home Assistant!
 This document provides guidelines and instructions for contributing.

 ## How to Contribute